stevensblueprint/blueprint_website/src/non-profits.md

   text: |
     "Partnering with the Stevens Blueprint team to transform our organization's homesite from WordPress to Next.js was a great experience.
 Their expertise and dedication resulted in a modern, user-friendly website with a streamlined backend CMS.
 This upgrade will empower our staff and volunteers to easily manage updates, ensuring our homesite stays relevant and impactful for years to come."
   npo: Jamie Sgarro, Executive Director of InReach
+projectCriteria:
+  - title: Impact
+    description: What is the purpose and goal of this project?
+Our team prioritizes projects that generate social impact and contribute to the greater community
+    iconPath: "assets/vector/higlobealt.svg"
+  - title: Scope
+    description: Is this project feasible within our timeline?
+We want to adhere to your deadlines while delivering high-quality results in a reasonable time frame.
+    iconPath: "assets/vector/mdoutlinetimeline.svg"
+  - title: Challenge
+    description: What technical areas of expertise does this project require?
+We love challenging ourselves and learning new skills, but we also want to ensure that our projects fit with our core capabilities.
+    iconPath: "assets/vector/hilightbulb.svg"
 faqs:
   - question: "How long is the project timeline?"
     answer: |